kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

    //
    // This constraint is used to avoid allocating multiple requests to the same shareable device
    // by ensuring attribute-level differentiation.
    //
+   // This is useful for scenarios where resource requests must be fulfilled by separate physical devices.
+   // For example, a container requests two network interfaces that must be allocated from two different physical NICs.
+   //
    // +optional
    // +oneOf=ConstraintType